OCA/web/web_dashboard_tile/README.rst

 Known issues
 ============
 * Reordering the Kanban Tile will result in a rendering bug where the tile loses it's `style` attribute, where the `background-color` is set, rendering the tile background as white.
 Refreshing the view solves it.
-* Tile sequence is not saved after reordering the tiles from the Kanban view.
-Sequence is only saved when reordering from the tree view.
 * Can not edit color from dashboard
 * Can not edit sequence from dashboard
 * Original context is ignored.